 Today the Foz Coa rock art sites are considered some of the most important in the world.

 Foz Côa is in the eastern part of the Norte region of Portugal, near the border with Spain.
-See a map of the regions of Portugal.
 The major city is Vila Nova de Foz Coa, in which the main Park Office for the Archaeological Park resides.

 You are better off arriving at one of the three towns with access to the three open rock art sites in a car: Vila Nova de Foz Coa, Muxagata, and Castelo Melhor.
 The nearest train station is Pocinho in the Douro Valley.